PREGNANCY & POSTPARTUM

 The postpartum period is also more complex than our culture and media talks about.
 Having a new baby tends to bring out all of your stuff.
-Tensions will rise in your relationship, even if you guys are generally solid.
+Tensions might rise in your relationship, even if you guys are generally solid.
 When you think about how you want to raise your child, you reflect on your own childhood and how you were raised.

-If you add a colicy baby, a birth that didn’t go as planned, feeling sad or crying a lot, feeling worried much of time, or having difficulties with feeding your infant, things can get really hard.
+If you add a colicy baby, a birth that didn’t go as planned, feeling sad or crying a lot, feeling worried much of time, or not getting much sleep, things can get really hard.
 This doesn’t mean you are a bad parent or that something is wrong with you.
 What it can mean is that you are needing more support.